 The Commuter Commission is more commonly known as VOCA (Victoria Off-Campus Association).
 VOCA runs some of Vic's favourite events - including free pancake brunches, commuter assassins, and the annual Home for the Holidays Banquet.
 They also work to make sure commuters have the skills and resources they need to be comfortable at Vic and successful in life.

-To contact the commissioner, and if you have any Mental Wellness-related questions, concerns, or comments, please feel free to e-mail email@example.com.
+To contact the commissioner, and if you have any commuter-related questions, concerns, or comments, please feel free to e-mail email@example.com

 The Scarlet and Gold Commission is responsible for establishing a diverse social portfolio for all students of Victoria College.

 Events sanctioned by the commission include pub nights, galas, a semi-formal, Winterfest, and Vic's annual year-end celebratory formal, Highball.